Something Is Killing the Children: Spinoff titles

-House of Slaughter ran for thirty issues through February 2025.
-The series alternated between two ongoing storylines, which focused on Jace Bourcher and different mask types.
+House of Slaughter launched in October 2021 and ran for thirty issues through February 2025.
+The series alternated between two storylines: one focusing on Jace Boucher, rogue black mask, and the other on a group of red, blue, and white masks within the House of Slaughter.

-On December 28, 2022, the oversized one-shot Book of Slaughter #1 was published.
-This was the first in the Books of Slaughter series, which focuses on Maxine Slaughter's journey in Europe.
-It was followed by Book of Butcher #1 on December 27, 2023, and Book of Cutter #1 on January 29, 2025.
+On December 28, 2022, the first of three oversized one-shots in the Books of Slaughter series was published.
+The series focused on Maxine Slaughter's shifting from a white mask to a black mask, including spending time at the House of Butcher in New Orleans and the House of Cutter in London.
+Book of Slaughter #1 was followed by Book of Butcher #1 on December 27, 2023, and Book of Cutter #1 on January 29, 2025.